notqmail/notqmail/THOUGHTS.md

 5. Handling queued mail (qmail-send, qmail-clean)

 The queue directory must be local.
-Mounting it over NFS is extremely dangerous---not that this stops people from running sendmail that way!
+Mounting it over NFS is extremely dangerous -- not that this stops people from running sendmail that way!
 Diskless hosts should use mini-qmail instead.

 Queue reliability demands that single-byte writes be atomic.
 This is